Answers to the questions

 TRAFFIC SAFETY PROGRAMME 2016-2025

-The new Traffic Safety Programme is a continuation for the first Estonian National Traffic Safety Programme 2003–2015.
+The new Road Safety Programme is a continuation for the first Estonian National Traffic Safety Programme 2003–2015.
 It has been compiled as the base programme (with a duration of 10 years) for the National Transport Development Plan 2014-2020.

-The National Traffic Safety Programme 2016-2025 deals with ensuring traffic security in a more comprehensive way and its goal is to decrease the number of traffic related deaths and serious injuries.
+The National Traffic Safety Programme 2016-2025 (DOCX) deals with ensuring traffic security in a more comprehensive way and its goal is to decrease the number of traffic related deaths and serious injuries.